xwiki-contrib/maven-plugin-offline-xwiki-repository-packager/README.md

     </assembly>

-You can build your project with `mvn package`, and you will get your repository packaged in the `target` folder, under the `data` folder, and a ready to transfert zip file in `my.artifact.id-version.zip`.
+You can build your project with `mvn package`, and you will get your repository packaged in the `target` folder, under the `data` folder, and a ready to transfer zip file in `my.artifact.id-version.zip`.

+To use that repository, in a fresh installation of XWiki (no database, nor existing extensions installed yet), unzip the resulting package in the permanent directory.
+Be careful to give appropriate rights to allow the servlet container to write over the extracted files.